bilelomrani1/hatch-cada/README.md

 - **Monorepo build tools** ([Nx](https://nx.dev/), [Moon](https://moonrepo.dev/), etc.) auto-detect internal dependencies to build task graphs and determine what to rebuild when code changes.
 Non-standard dependency locations break this detection.
 - **Dependency scanners** ([pip-audit](https://github.com/pypa/pip-audit), [safety](https://github.com/pyupio/safety), etc.) won't detect vulnerabilities and won't be able to rewrite your dependencies if they are in a non-standard location.
-- **Dependency update tools** such as [Dependabot](https://docs.github.com/en/code-security/dependabot) only supports PEP 621 standard locations and has no workaround.
+- **Dependency update tools** like [Dependabot](https://docs.github.com/en/code-security/dependabot) only support PEP 621 standard locations and have no workaround.
 [Renovate](https://docs.renovatebot.com/modules/manager/pep621/) can be configured with [custom regex managers](https://docs.renovatebot.com/modules/manager/regex/), but this requires manual setup.
 - **Import linters** ([deptry](https://github.com/fpgmaas/deptry)) can't verify imports match declared dependencies

 Cada preserves compatibility with these tools out of the box by keeping your `pyproject.toml` structure standard.